nvda-es/devguides_translation/original_docs/developer_guide.md

 ### 4.2.
 Manifest Files

 Each add-on package must contain a manifest file named manifest.ini.
 This must be a UTF-8 encoded text file.
-This manifest file contains key = value pares declaring info such as the add-on's name, version and description.
+This manifest file contains key = value pairs declaring info such as the add-on's name, version and description.

 #### 4.2.1.
 Available Fields